 Frequently asked questions

-(1) I wish to pump upwards using a broyeur.
-Which is the preferred diameter PVC pipe to use?.
+(3) I wish to pump upwards using a broyeur.
+Which is the preferred diameter PVC pipe to use?

 If, for example, you wish to pump to a higher floor because you do not have a drain on the floor where you wish to install the broyeur, it is best to use a pipe with a diameter of 32 mm.
 This will increase the pressure considerably compared to a 40 mm. drainpipe.

-After pumping up, the horizontal section should be carried out in 40 mm. and should preferably be laid on a slope (approx. 1 cm per metre) towards the sewer.
+After pumping up, the horizontal section should be carried out in 40 mm. and should preferably be laid on a slope (between 1 cm and 3 cm per horizontal metre) towards the sewer.

 In the case where you connect the drain of your broyeur on a higher floor to an existing drain, for example by using a T-piece, it is possible that the waste water of the items that were connected to this existing drain (such as a kitchen, shower, washing machine, etc.) will reach the lowest point of your broyeur.
 A non-return valve does help to stop this waste water from the appliances on that floor so that it does not run into your broyeur.
 Keep in mind, however, that depending on the height at which you install the non-return valve, your pipe may remain filled with waste water from the upper floor.